 You've probably heard that past performance doesn't guarantee future results.
 By law, every investment product is required to carry that disclaimer.
 It's a helpful caution — to a degree.

 It is quite true that longer-term past performance has no correlation with future performance.
-Picking a mutual fund based on how it has performed over the past five or 10 years is like making a mid-season prediction about which team will win this year's World Series based on its past five to 10 seasons.
+Picking a mutual fund based on how it has performed over the past five or 10 years is like making a mid-season prediction about which team will win this year's World Series based on its past 5 to 10 seasons.

 But short-term past performance correlates very strongly with future performance.
 Isn't this year's World Series champ likely to be the team that's playing best this season?

 The fact is, short-term performance trends tend to persist.
 Whether looking at sports teams or mutual funds, "momentum" typically continues — at least into the near future.
 That's why objective measurements of momentum are at the heart of SMI's market-beating strategies.

 It's a simple idea — with simply outstanding results.